DeepVARwT: Deep Learning for a VAR Model with Trend: Simulation study

 Following \cite{fan2003adaptive}, we use the mean absolute deviation

-to evaluate the accuracy of trend estimation in the $i$th simulation run, $i=1,...,100$.
-Figure~\ref{estimated-trends} presents three sets of estimated trends with $\mathrm{MAD}$ at the first quartile (short dashed, black), the median (dotted, red), and the third quartile (long dashed, black) respectively among the 100 simulation runs, which follow the true trend very closely, closely and reasonably well.
+to evaluate the accuracy of trend estimation in the $i$th simulation run, where $i=1,...,100$.
+Fig.~\ref{estimated-trends-from-DeepVARwT-VARwT} shows estimated trends from DeepVARwT (left panel) and VARwT (right panel) with $\mathrm{MAD}$ at the first quartile (short dashed, black), the median (dotted, red), and the third quartile (long dashed, black) respectively among the 100 simulation runs.
+The estimated trends from our model follow the true trends very closely while those from VARwT show over-smoothing of local changes. {There is no over-fitting here because the trends truly exist {in the simulated data.}

 \FloatBarrier